 Reunification Palace : A Must See Place in Saigon/Ho Chi Minh City

-The History of Reunification Palace (Independent Palace) was dated back in the French War in Vietnam.
+The History of Reunification Palace (Independence Palace) was dated back in the French War in Vietnam.
 In 1858, French first time attached Danang City, then 10 years later in 1868 the French took over 6 provinces in the South of Vietnam including Bien Hoa, Gia Dinh, Dinh Tuong, Vinh Long, An Giang and Ha Tien.

 In 1868, the French Colonialists started to build a residence for the French Genaral Governor of Cochinchina in the center of Saigon.
 Aftert the construction was completed, it was called Norodom Palace (Name of Combodian’s King).